mtiller/ModelicaBook/BUILD.md

 generated files out be identical to a previous run.

 ## Step 3: Build JSON (used by site generator)

+_Dependencies_:

+_Image_: `mtiller/book-builder` or `sphinxdoc/sphinx` + `pip install matplotlib`

+_Artifacts_: `text/build/json`

+_Job_: `make json`

+This generats the JSON output for the book.
+This includes HTML embedded in the JSON.
+These files are required for the next step which is to translate the JSON data into the book site.

 ## Step 4: Generating Site